Skip to main content

 3) Analysis of Vulnerabilities and Other Security Holes

 This is a key step in the information risk management process.
-The business must scour for any security gaps that might allow threats to display.
-Assess the current condition of your security to detect flaws that could be exploited to access your sensitive data.
+The business must scour any security gaps that might allow threats to be displayed.
+Assess the current condition of your security operations services to detect flaws that could be exploited to access your sensitive data.
 This should combine software and hardware security solutions, including automated security patch updates, employee awareness and training, and best practices like 2FA and strong passwords.

 4) Assessment of Threat Level

-The following step is to ascertain the level of threat connected to most of the discovered vulnerabilities.
+The following step is to ascertain the threat level connected to most discovered vulnerabilities.
 Next, the organization ranks the risks depending on the factors, including the likelihood that a given assault would occur and the impact such an attack would have on operations.
 The system’s low, medium, or high threat level is determined.

 5) Create a Strategy to Eliminate these Threats